Spondylosis: Causes, Symptoms & Treatments You Must Know

 > Return to Contents

-How is spondylolysis treated?
+How is Spondylolysis Treated?

-Treatment for spondylosis depends on the severity of symptoms.
-Doctors may recommend medications such as pain relievers, anti-inflammatory drugs, and muscle relaxants to manage discomfort.
+• Conservative treatment: Doctors may recommend medications such as pain relievers, anti-inflammatory drugs, and muscle relaxants as mild spondylosis treatment to manage discomfort and back pain.
 Physical therapy is often used to strengthen muscles, improve posture, and maintain flexibility.
 Lifestyle modifications, including regular exercise, proper ergonomics, and weight management, can help slow disease progression.
 Alternative therapies like acupuncture, chiropractic care, and massage therapy may provide relief for some patients.
-In severe cases, when conservative treatments do not alleviate symptoms, surgical procedures such as spinal decompression or fusion may be necessary.

 > Return to Contents